Prapthi564/ai-in-a-day/04-conversational-ai/04-conversational-ai-new.md

 ## Task 2: Setting up Microsoft Copilot Studio and Create your first Copilot

+In this task, you will set up Microsoft Copilot Studio and create your first Copilot agent.
+You’ll go through the sign-up process, configure your account details, and build a basic Copilot with a custom name.
+By the end of this task, you’ll have a working Copilot environment ready for further customization.

 1. Navigate to **[Microsoft Copilot Studio page](https://www.microsoft.com/en-us/copilot/microsoft-copilot-studio)** `https://www.microsoft.com/en-us/copilot/microsoft-copilot-studio` and select **Try for free**.

     ![](media/e4t1p1.png)